videor/AutoPilotConditionalAccess/conditional-access-api-samples/03-deploy/readme.md

-# Tutorial: One-click deploy conditional access policies to large number of branch offices and subsidiaries
+# Tutorial: One-click deploy Conditional Access policies to large number of branch offices and subsidiaries

-Intent: As an IT admin, I want to be able to easily deploy conditional access policies to large number of branch offices and subsidiaries.
+Intent: As an IT admin, I want to be able to easily deploy Conditional Access policies to large number of branch offices and subsidiaries.

-You can use the conditional access APIs to manage policy blueprints that you can make available to your branch offices and subsidiaries.
+You can use the Conditional Access APIs to manage policy blueprints that you can make available to your branch offices and subsidiaries.
 For example, you can:

 As a central IT admin, add a new policy blueprint to branch offices and subsidiaries shared OneDrive folder.
-All subsidieries and branch offices will receive notification to create a new conditional access policy based on the policy blueprint.
+All subsidieries and branch offices will receive notification to create a new Conditional Access policy based on the policy blueprint.
 Admins in branch offices and subsidiaries can approve or reject this blueprint.
 If approved, the policy blueprint will be deployed.

    ![Deploy](./media/configure3.png)